 Appropriate Lighting Scheme

 Lighting is an important aspect of every home.
 Having good lighting not only makes it easier for you to see and do things around your home, but it also helps you feel more relaxed and comfortable at all times.
-For those looking for some great living room lighting ideas, here are a few tips that should help you make good decisions when it comes time to buy new lights.
+For those looking for some great living room brightness ideas, here are a few tips that should help you make good decisions when it comes time to buy new lights.

 Colour temperature plays an important role in determining how well light can help illuminate different areas of your home.
 The color temperature of an LED lamp is measured in Kelvin (K) or degrees Kelvin (degrees K).
 A higher number will tend to look whiter, while lower numbers appear warmer and more yellowish, like traditional incandescent bulbs.